 Winter is just a few months away.
 Now is the time for homeowners to take the time to perform one last check of their homes before cold weather really sets in for the next few months.
 Doing so can help to keep everyone in the house safe and warm, while also saving money and averting potential issues.

 Perhaps the biggest financial risk homes face during the winter are burst pipes.
 When that happens, water can spill into the walls and cause a lot of damage long before a problem is even detected.
 It’s always wise for homeowners to assess where they stand with their water pipes.

 Pipes that run along the outside of a home or along the ceiling in the basement and are uninsulated could be at risk.
 Wrapping them in an economic, specialized material or even towels can help protect them even if a home’s heating system stops working.
 Wrap your pipes and keep your home at 65 degrees or more.
 Also, know where your home’s water shutoff is located, so you can quickly shut off your water in an emergency.

-When insulating pipes, it’s also important to make sure you aren’t losing a lot of heat through uninsulated attics or other spaces.
-Since heat rises you may lose a lot more heated air through ceilings.
+When insulating pipes, it’s also important to make sure you aren’t losing heat through uninsulated attics or other spaces.
+Since heat rises, you may lose a lot more heated air through ceilings.
 When attics are properly insulated along floors, they not only help to save on heat, but also prevent potential ice dams from forming undetected on the roof because a warmer roof can lead to snow melting under its surface.